-Climate change projections suggest that difficult times may be ahead for the desert tortoise as heat and droughts expand over the region.
-Like all reptiles, tortoises have minimal ability to self-regulate their internal temperature, and thus must retreat to the shade of vegetation or their burrows once the air temperature reaches above 91 degrees Fahrenheit, in order to keep their body temperatures out of the danger zone.
-Droughts also force the tortoises to spend more time in their underground burrows to minimize water loss; thus both heat and drought decreasing the amount of time they are able to spend feeding.
-Droughts limit the availability of nutritious forage for the tortoises.
+Climate change projections indicate that difficult times lay ahead for the desert tortoise as increased temperatures and decreased precipitation and soil moisture expand over the region.
+Like all reptiles, tortoises have minimal ability to self-regulate their internal temperature, and thus must retreat to the shade of vegetation or their burrows once the air temperature climbs above about 90 degrees Fahrenheit, in order to keep their body temperatures out of the danger zone.
+Drought also decreases the amount of wildflowers and grasses available to desert tortoises, which is their primary food supply during the spring and fall seasons.
+During drought, tortoises spend more time in their underground burrows to minimize water loss and conserve energy.

-Females also lay fewer eggs during drought years.
-Furthermore, the sex of the young turtles is determined by the soil temperature during incubation.
-Temperatures above 88.7 degrees Fahrenheit produce female tortoises, so prolonged high temperatures could skew the sex distribution of future generations.
+Females tortoises also lay fewer eggs, or none at all, during severe drought years.
+Furthermore, the sex of tortoises is determined by the soil temperature where adult females lay their eggs.
+Temperatures above 88.7 degrees Fahrenheit during egg incubation favor development of female tortoises, so prolonged high temperatures could skew the sex distribution of future generations.
 Extremely high soil temperatures (above 95 degrees) are lethal to the developing young.

 Raven and coyote predation causes significant losses of tortoises in many areas of the Mojave Desert where these naturally occurring predators have increased in numbers, especially near cities, towns, campgrounds and day-use recreational facilities.
 During times of drought, ravens and coyotes turn to desert tortoises as one of their primary sources of food.
 Ravens are especially adept in preying on hatchling and other small-sized desert tortoises.